paulober/MicroPico/README.md

 ---

-### Note
+## Contributing

+Bug reports, ideas and pull requests are welcome.
+See [CONTRIBUTING.md](CONTRIBUTING.md) to get started, and let us know with the ["We use MicroPico" form](https://github.com/paulober/MicroPico/issues/new?template=adoption.yml) if you use MicroPico in a course or at work.

+## License

+MicroPico is licensed under the [Apache License 2.0](LICENSE.txt).
+See [NOTICE](NOTICE) for third-party attributions.
+Versions before 4.4.0 were released under the Mozilla Public License 2.0.

-+ For licensing purposes: Prior to version v3.0.0 of this extension the codebase was a fork of github.com/cpwood/Pico-Go which is a derivative product of Pymakr by Pycom Limited.
+Before version 3.0.0, MicroPico was a fork of [Pico-Go](https://github.com/cpwood/Pico-Go) by Chris Wood, a derivative of Pymakr by Pycom Limited.
+It has since been rewritten from scratch.